srevinsaju/guiscrcpy/README.md

 ## Further reading

-Thanks to users around the world,
-You may like to see some articles written by well wishers:
+Thanks to users around the world, you may like to see some articles written by well wishers:

 * [Mirror your Android screen on your computer with Guiscrcpy - opensource.com](https://opensource.com/article/19/9/mirror-android-screen-guiscrcpy)
 * [Helper GUI For scrcpy, The Android Desktop Display And Remote Control Tool - linuxuprising.com](https://www.linuxuprising.com/2019/09/helper-gui-for-scrcpy-android-desktop.html)